-For banking and financial sectors cybersecurity threat landscape is constantly evolving.
+For banking and financial companies, the cybersecurity threat landscape is significant — “easy money” for the cyber criminal.
 In a recent research note, the financial services industry was identified as the biggest target by cyber criminals, across 26 different industries.
-In addition, according to United States Secret Service (USSS) and Federal Bureau of Investigation (FBI), cybersecurity threats to financial sector have been identified as the most common form of cyber criminal activities across our electronic infrastructure.
+In addition, according to United States Secret Service (USSS) and the Federal Bureau of Investigation (FBI), cybersecurity threats to the financial sector have been identified as the most common form of cyber criminal activities across our electronic infrastructure.

-Contrary to popular belief, financial services industry in the U.S is far more aware and better prepared for cyber attacks.
-However, financial institutions and banks operate on a global scale and an overseas financial partners amplify their risk exposure.
-In addition, financial services industry heavily relies on third party vendors to manage their IT systems.
-This is a big problem since small IT vendor neither have resources not budget to address cybersecurity risks.
-In the past, third parties relied on “self-certification” process but it has proven to be inconsistent and less reliable.
-Currently vendor IT assessment and compliance efforts are driven by U.S. and European regulations but in long-run financial companies need to be more cognizant and be proactive in driving vendor testing and compliance efforts.
+Contrary to popular belief, the financial services industry in the US is far more aware and better prepared for cyber attacks.
+However, financial institutions and banks operate on a global scale and an overseas financial partner amplifies their risk and compliance exposure (e.g., notification and other requirements of the GDPR, and states, counties, cities in the US).
+In addition, the financial services industry relies on third-party vendors to manage their IT systems, and provide management and product assistance.
+This is a significant problem since small financial sector vendor so not have the resources nor budget to address their own cybersecurity/data breach exposure.
+In the past, third parties and the parent company relied on a cybersecurity “self-certification”, but it has proven to be inconsistent and unreliable.
+Currently, vendor IT assessment and compliance efforts are driven by US (states, Counties, cities) and foreign laws/rules/regulations; but, in the long-run, financial companies need to be more cognizant and proactive in driving vendor testing and compliance efforts.